Fiserv/exchange/docs/getting-started/getting-started-funding.md

 # Funding

 This section explores instructions that can be sent by API for funding.
-THis primarily focuses on instructional funding, however adjustment instructions and Gross/Net fee billing can occur in addition to standard managed funding.
+This primarily focuses on instructional funding, however adjustment instructions and Gross/Net fee billing can occur in addition to standard managed funding.

 ## Instructional Funding